 Daylight Saving Time (Windows)

-file time shifts after a Daylight Saving Time (DST) switch has
+Synchronization software often encounters ±1-hour file time shifts after a Daylight Saving Time (DST) change.

 The reason for this behavior lies in the way NTFS and FAT